NSW State Scope of Clinical Practice Unit

 - See final scopes for medical and surgical specialties

 - See scopes in development or under consultation

 The project team undertook state-wide consultation in 2015, meeting with senior medical practitioners and dentists in all NSW Health Local Health Districts and Specialty Networks.
 A Discussion Paper formed the basis of the state-wide consultation process which canvassed key issues around credentialing and defining scope of practice in NSW public hospitals.
 Two versions are available:

 - A summary version SSoCPU Discussion Paper-summary April 2015

 - The fully referenced complete version with examples and appendices SSoCPU Discussion Paper full version - April 2015

 The primary aim was to determine the best template to use to create the model scopes of clinical practice.
 Feedback was received on the Discussion Paper from many Specialist Medical Colleges, Specialty Societies, and other relevant organisations.

 Following this state-wide consultation, a Report was made available which stated a number of recommendations for the SoCP project.
 This included the template which has now been adopted for development of NSW Health model scopes of clinical practice, as well as key issues for further consideration within NSW Health around credentialing and defining scope of practice in NSW public hospitals.
-The proposed SoCP template is shown in Appendix 2 of the Report and is intended to demonstrate the type of information that may be contained within a NSW Health SoCP.

 - See the Model SoCP Template used for the model scopes of clinical practice.